 If you should decide to go apple picking with your toddler, the best way to find a place is to simply search “apple picking near me” on Google.

-8. Take For A Nature Walk:
+8. Take Your Toddler On A Nature Walk:

 A simple and free event, when considering fall activities for toddlers is to go on a nature walk.
 Bring a bag along with you so your toddler can collect leaves for leaf rubbing or other art projects.

 Bring your camera or phone to take lots of pictures of changing leaves or animals you might see getting ready for winter.
 Look for squirrels scurrying about searching for acorns.

 Fall is a great time to teach about colors.
 Point out the different color leaves.
 Explain the changing seasons and how the animals are preparing for winter.